 Post the orchid out on a Thursday or Friday

 I’ve experienced this as a buyer and it makes me uneasy.
 One delivery of several seedlings received survived at least four days in the post (including two days over the weekend most likely sitting in a mail sorting centre).
 A plant could dry out within a few days in warm weather.
 Always send your plants out on a Monday or Tuesday.
 Most buyers will be happy to wait a few extra days to ensure they receive stronger, healthier plants.

 Change the name of the orchid being auctioned

 This is dishonest and potentially a criminal offence.
 Smart buyers should know the most common species or hybrids.
 Any less common listings with abnormal prices can be checked by buyers on The International Orchid Register so really, no one should expect to get away with this sort of dishonesty.
 I have included this as it has been known to occur.

 Many of these points are common sense but every day I see examples of these on my local eBay Australia.
-It makes me wonder how they can sell any items at all.
+It makes me wonder how some sellers can sell any orchids at all.